The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Results

-As is apparent from the rightmost column of Figure~\ref{fig:starforge}, the higher-metallicity run has a tendency towards fragmentation on $10^{-2}$-$10^{-1}$~pc scales, regardless of feedback.
-This feature is more prominent for the higher metallicity run, owing to its enhanced cooling and lower temperatures on these sub-pc scales.
-However, this fragmentation makes little difference to the total mass of stars formed in each run.
+As is apparent from the rightmost column of Figure~\ref{fig:starforge}, the high-metallicity run has a tendency towards fragmentation on $0.01-0.1$~pc scales, regardless of feedback.
+This feature is more prominent in this case, owing to its enhanced cooling and lower temperatures on sub-pc scales.
+However, the level of fragmentation makes little difference to the total mass of stars formed in each run.
 In both runs without jets, the total stellar mass at $10^5$~yrs is about $\sim600$~M$_\odot$.
 On the other hand, the metallicity may have an impact on the maximum mass of the stars formed.
 Specifically, at $10^5$~yrs, the highest mass reached at the end of the simulation in run M6NJ is about $70$~M$_\odot$, compared to about $50$~M$_\odot$ in run M4NJ.
-The less-fragmented accretion features in the lower-metallicity run permit substantially greater maximum masses of individual stars, even at these very low metallicities (as depicted in Figure~\ref{fig:IMF}).
-Assuming a star formation timescale of up to one Myr (after which, even if radiation has not quenched star formation, supernovae will), our results suggest a star formation efficiency in this SIGO of order $1\%$, with or without jets (though note that we do not account for the effects of radiative feedback).
-It is important to note that on the scale of star-forming SIGOs, this is a small object, which forms a low-mass and low-density star formation region.
-Thus, it is likely that this is a lower bound on the star formation efficiency of high-mass SIGOs.
+The less fragmented accretion features in the lower-metallicity run permit substantially greater maximum masses of individual stars, even at these very low metallicities (as depicted in Figure~\ref{fig:IMF}).
+Assuming a star formation timescale of up to one Myr (after which, even if radiation has not quenched star formation, supernovae will), our results suggest a star formation efficiency in this SIGO of order $1\%$, with or without jets (though note that we do not account for the effects of radiative feedback, which could further limit the star formation efficiency, potentially to around the levels here at $10^5$~yrs).
+It is important to mention that as star-forming SIGOs reach $10^7$~M$_\odot$, this is a low-mass SIGO, which forms a low-mass and low-density star formation region.
+As the central density rises with the SIGO mass \citep{Lake+22}, it is likely that this is a lower bound on the star formation efficiency of high-mass SIGOs.